presto8/hydra/README.md

 - Reports if backup is out of date or insufficient
 - All configuration and settings stored in git for revision control and disaster recovery
-- Ability to create a USB recovery drive with everything needed to do a "cold restore"
+- Automatically creates recovery files with everything needed to do a "cold restore"
 - Ability to backup essential information to paper copy
 - Easy migration in or out: backup data is managed by the underlying backup programs, so you are able to start or stop using hydra any time you want.
 - Automatic statistics collection on backup performance (time, bandwidth, ...)
-- Full logging for easier audit and troubleshooting
+- Full logging for easier audit and troubleshooting (automatically encrypted and compressed)
+- Tracks bandwidth use with configurations for saving bandwidth
+- Tracks network activity of backup programs, e.g., to detect viruses or malware
 - Single ignore file syntax

 ## Philosophies